pypy/pypy/pypy/doc/contributing.rst

 Source Control
 --------------

-PyPy's main repositories are hosted here: https://github.com/pypy.
+PyPy's main git repositories are hosted here: https://github.com/pypy, and legacy repositories are hosted here: https://foss.heptapod.net/pypy.

-Pypy's repositories used to be hosted on `Heptapod <https://heptapod.net/>`_.
+Pypy's legacy repositories are hosted on `Heptapod <https://heptapod.net/>`_.
 Heptapod is a friendly fork of GitLab Community Edition supporting Mercurial. https://foss.heptapod.net is a public instance for Free and Open-Source Software (more information `here